Suds-p/spotify-calendar/README.md

 3. ~~Actually switch from initial to calendar screen~~
-4. ~~Change own API to return more info on songs (name, artist, # of listens, etc.)~~ 4.5 ~~Make build_song_map() a heckin' lot more efficient, por favor.~~ 4.6 Add caching to backend to prevent high API call frequency.
+4. ~~Change own API to return more info on songs (name, artist, # of listens, etc.)~~ 4.5 ~~Make build_song_map() a heckin' lot more efficient, por favor.~~
 5. Show more info on hover
 6. Add some way for user to import Spotify data
 7. Process user data to get most listened songs